Ethanol Alcohol vs Isopropyl Alcohol: Which is Better?

 A short contact time means that a disinfectant is potent and can quickly eliminate microbes, often within 30-60 seconds.

-maxill's Tb Minuteman Nex Gen boasts a one minute kill time for SARS-CoV-2 and HIV-1.
+maxill's mycolio DISINFECTANTS boasts a one minute kill time for SARS-CoV-2 and HIV-1.

 Hand sanitizers are great examples of short contact times and disinfect within 15 seconds.